ray-project/llmperf/README.md

 The distribution of inputs and outputs roughly mirrors the input and output patterns we see there.

-We recommend setting the seed (or using the provided seed) to reduce variable but still have randomization.
+We recommend setting the seed (or using the provided seed) to reduce variance but still have randomization.

-Do a python llmval.py --help to see all options.
+Do a python llmperf.py --help to see all options.

 ## Usage
 1. Provide API base and key in .env file.
 Check out env_sample.txt
 2. Test out Anyscale Endpoint with following command by sending 20 requests
-`python llmval.py -r 20 -m "meta-llama/Llama-2-70b-chat-hf"`
+`python llmperf.py -r 20 -m "meta-llama/Llama-2-70b-chat-hf"`
 3. Control input token numbers by setting min/max lines, and control output token number by setting req-lines and max_tokens
-`python llmval.py -r 20 -f openai -m "gpt-3.5-turbo" --min-lines 8 --max-lines 10`
+`python llmperf.py -r 20 -f openai -m "gpt-3.5-turbo" --min-lines 8 --max-lines 10`
-`python llmval.py -r 20 -f openai -m "gpt-3.5-turbo" --req-lines 3 --max-tokens 128`
+`python llmperf.py -r 20 -f openai -m "gpt-3.5-turbo" --req-lines 3 --max-tokens 128`
 4. Control sleep between rounds to avoid hitting rate limit
-`python llmval.py -r 20 -f fireworks -m "accounts/fireworks/models/llama-v2-70b-chat" --sleep 10`
+`python llmperf.py -r 20 -f fireworks -m "accounts/fireworks/models/llama-v2-70b-chat" --sleep 10`
 5. Output will be saved at **framework-timestamp.json** and **framework-timestamp_raw.json**
 6. Use Jupyter with analyze-raw.ipynb to visualize and/or interact with the raw data.